OriginZeroResearch/Speech-Recognition/README.md

 (2) It is not sophisticated enough to distinguish users - you would have to use an ANN for that.

 To start:
-you must make sure that you have Speech Recognition installed Open your terminal and type install speechrecognition In your IDE, install Speech Recognition as an interpreter
+(1) Open your terminal and type install speechrecognition (2) In your IDE, install Speech Recognition as an interpreter

 CODE: